General User Guide

 - Start (Green) – Initiates a session.

-- Color Bar On/Off (Yellow) – This toggles the color bar on and off when in a call.
+- Color Bar On/Off (Yellow) – This toggles the color bar on and off when in a call (not in your PhysioCam application window).

 - Stop (Red) – Ends the session.